Welcome to this website and thank you for visiting.

 Originally from Siena, Italy, I developed an interes in sounds and languages from an early age.
 This brought me to study tones and tongues.
-I earned a B.A. with honors from the Department of Foreign Languages and Literatures at the University of Siena in Italy.
+I earned a B.A. with honors from the Department of Foreign Languages and Literatures at the University of Siena in 1998.

-In 1997 she moved to New York to spend a year at Vassar College as a Language Fellow in the Department of Italian Studies.
-While in New York she studied voice and composition with performance artist Meredith Monk.
+The previous year, I spent a year at Vassar College, in New York, working as a Language Fellow in the Department of Italian Studies.
+While in New York, I had the blessing to study voice and composition with performance artist Meredith Monk.
 Her work became the source of inspiration for my B.A. thesis, "The Performance Art of Meredity Monk."

 Between 2007 and 2013, I served as a Visiting Professor at New York University and Vassar College.
-At Vassar College, she was the recipient of awards of the Carolyn Fae Grant grant in 2010, 2011 and 2012 to bring contemplative and yogic-based practices into academia.
+At Vassar College, I was the recipient of the Carolyn Fae Grant grant in 2010, 2011 and 2012 to bring contemplative and yogic-based practices into academia.
 In the fall of 2012, through the support of this grant, I was able lectured on the topic of sound studies and the embodied imagination in the departments of Music, Drama, Dance, Religion, English, Italian and Psychology at Vassar College.

-Between 2009 and 2011 she lived and trained at the International Center for Yoga Education and Research at Ananda Ashram (Tamil Nadu, India) earning Senior Yoga
+Between 2009 and 2011 I lived and trained at the International Center for Yoga Education and Research at Ananda Ashram (Tamil Nadu, India) earning Senior Yoga

 Teacher Diploma in Rishiculture Ashtanga Yoga, in the paramparai of Yogamaharishi Dr. Swami Gitananda Giri Guru Maharaj.

-In the United States she has performed, taught and presented lectures and workshops at New York University, Vassar College, La MaMA theatre, Judson Church, the
+In the United States I have performed, taught and presented lectures and workshops at New York University, Vassar College, La MaMA theatre, Judson Church, the

 Gallery at Deep Listening Space and CBGBs in New York; in India at ICYER, at the Morarji Desai National Institute of Yoga in New Delhi, and at the J. Nehru Medical College in Wardha; in Italy at